andrecrt/django-yplaces/README.rst

     YPLACES = {
         # API URL Namespace (e.g. YPLACES URL is in /api/v1, and the respective Django URL namespaces are 'api' and 'v1')
         'api_url_namespace': 'api:v1',

+        # Details on the sender of any emails sent by YPlaces.
+        'email_from': { 'name': 'John Doe', 'email': 'john@example.com' },

+        # Emails of the admins that receive certain emails (e.g. Place waiting to be reviewed)
+    	'admin_emails': [{ 'name': 'BOFH', 'email': 'bofh@foobar.com' }]
     }

 4. Don't forget to set the 'MEDIA_URL' variable, which defines the root folder to where files will be uploaded (e.g. profile pictures) and the